 Every summer semester, the German Academic Exchange Service (Deutscher Akademischer Austauschdienst, DAAD) and Goethe University identify an international student with exceptional qualifications to be given the DAAD award, which includes prize money to the amount of € 1,000.

 Candidates must be suggested by university lecturers.
 It is not possible to put forward one’s own application.
 However, international students may approach university lecturers known to them from their studies and ask them about the award, whether they would fulfil the criteria, and whether the lecturer would consider suggesting them as candidates.

-As a rule, the award is tendered every summer semester.
 The award ceremony usually takes place as part of the New Year’s Reception for international guest researchers and DAAD scholars.

 2016 - Amine Taktak - Master Computer Sciences

 The winner of 2016th DAAD award Amine Taktak originates from Tunisia and was able to convince the award jury especially with his exceptional academic performances during his Master's degree in Computer Sciences.
 He completed his studies with a double specialisation in System Engineering and Physics and was able to show great engagement in the field of knowledge and research transfer.
 His master thesis related to a current problem in computer science and was completed in cooperation with a local company, where he had also held a student job position.
 He started his Bachelor at Goethe-University in the winter semester of 2008, after having completed a Bachelor degree in Economics from Karthago University.
 While studying at Goethe-University he worked as a student assistant for the Goethe-Centre for Scientific Arithmetics and was characterised by his engagement for the student run „Joint Robotics Lab“ (JRL) by the faculty of Computer Sciences and Mathematics and as a tutor for undergraduate and international students.

 2015 - Rebecca Renee Silva - Master German Literature